Used with a diet plan for weight loss. This medicine is an appetite suppressant.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using guanethidine (Ismelin®), sibutramine (Meridia®), or an MAO inhibitor (Eldepryl®, Marplan®, Nardil®, Parnate®).
+- Make sure your doctor knows if you are also using guanethidine (Ismelin®), sibutramine (Meridia®), or insulin or diabetes medicine that you take by mouth (such as glyburide, glipizide, metformin, Actos®, or Glucotrol®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have diabetes or high blood pressure.
+- Make sure your doctor knows if you have kidney disease, diabetes, heart valve disease, or high blood pressure.

 - Your doctor will need to check your blood pressure and heart rate at regular visits while you are using this medicine.
 Be sure to keep all appointments.